 Tutorial goals: Create a model, migrate it, databases in Django, create a superuser admin, register model.

-Welcome to tutorial part 4.
-In this tutorial we are going to teach you how to create a Django model, admin interface, put some data into the model and make migrations.
-Alright, let's do this. :)
+Welcome to Django tutorial for beginners, tutorial part 4.
+In this tutorial, we are going to create a Django model, use the Django admin interface, enter some data into the model.
+Alright, let’s do this. 🙂

 Create a Django model

-Class Artist (models.Model): In this line, we’re defining our object, or in other words our model.
-The special keyword defines a model is called class.
+Class Artist (models.Model): In this line, we’re defining our artist, or in other words our model of the artist.
+The special keyword Class is used to define a model which is basically a class.
 Artist is the name we’re giving to our model.
-It should always start with a capital letter and it can not be a special reserved keyword.
-You can name it anything you want but if it's better to be meaningful and something easy to remember.
-The model lets Django know that "Artist" is a Model, so Django saves it in the database.
+Usually, a model name should start with a capital letter You can name it anything you want but if it’s better to be meaningful and something easy to remember.

 Databases in Django

-A database is a repository of information stored in a well-organized way.
-The purpose of the database is to hold a large amount of data and allow a fast method to search for specific information and to retrieve it rapidly.
-If you've decided to be a backend developer it's important to know how to interact with the database and how a database works.
-For example, as your music store website gets bigger, you need to deal with the high amount of data like users data, song, and artist data..., etc. Django by default install SQLite which means it doesn't need to install any packages or do configurations as well.
-Django automatically creates an SQLite database for your project.
-But it's not a good option for the big project.
+A database is some information stored in a well-organized way.
+The purpose of the database is to hold a large amount of data and allow a fast method to store and retrieve specific information.
+If you’ve decided to be a backend developer, it’s important to know how to interact with the database and how a database works.
+For example, as your music store website gets bigger, you need to deal with a high amount of data like users data, song, and artist data…, etc. Django by default used a minimal database called SQLite.
+It means that you don’t have to install any database software to start development.
+You should not use SQLite in production because it is only for development and testing.
+Django officially supports the following databases:

-So If your project is dealing with a high quantity of data you must install a high scale database like MySQL or oracle..., etc. A database setup by itself can be a time-consuming process with various configurations in settings.py and installing packages.
-Doprax supports Mysql and PostgreSQL for the Django project with all configurations and settings.
+If your project is dealing with a high volume of data you must install a production-ready database server like MySQL even for development.
+A database setup by itself can be a time-consuming process with various configurations in settings.py and installing packages.
+For now, we just use SQLite and we are very happy with that.
 If you open the

 settings.py file of a Django project you’ll notice the